Skip to Content

 Library with a new roof

-After around a year of construction and redesign, the Rüsselsheim site of the RheinMain University and State Library (HLB) reopened in May 2025.
+After around a year of construction and remodeling, the Rüsselsheim location of the Hochschule RheinMain Library (HLB) reopened in May 2025.
 Among other things, the premises in Building A have been given a new roof structure.

 (Status: 19.05.2025)